sidebase/nuxt-auth/docs/guide/local/quick-start.md

 - **Sign up:** `/api/auth/register` (POST)
 - **Get Session:** `/api/auth/session` (GET)

 You can customize each endpoint to fit your needs or disable it by setting it to `false`.
-For example you may want to disable the `getSession` endpoint.
+For example you may want to disable the `signUp` endpoint.

 ```ts{7}
 {